Chen-Junyang-cn/Go-Algorithms-CLRS/README.md

 # Go-Algorithms-CLRS
-This repository is used for learning <<Introduction To Algorithms>>.
+This repository is used for learning Introduction To Algorithms.